erichung9060/CMS_Online_Judge/Polygon/README.md

 ```
 <img width="565" alt="image" src="https://github.com/erichung1113/cms/assets/101823195/7d1abe87-d0aa-4e28-8dfa-7e382b96756d">

-3. You can enter Contest folder and run the command to import contest to cms.
+3. You need to go into the Contest folder and run the command to import contest on CMS.
 ```
 chmod u+x import.sh && ./import.sh
 ```
-4. After importing the contest, there are a few more settings you need to do:
+4. After importing the contest, you still need to change some settings:
-    1. score mode
+    a. score mode //
-    2. allowed language
+    b. allowed language //
-    3. contest's start time and end time
+    c. contest's start time and end time //

 ## TestCase Only Conversion
 1. Copy pack_testcase.sh to that folder